jaicab/jaicab.github.io/work/movilcrash.md

 ---
 layout: project
 title: Movilcrash
+meta: Case study for Movilcrash, a repairers chain for smartphones
 ---

 Some time ago, my iPhone home button broke.
 Since I needed to have it fixed quickly, I took it to Movilcrash instead of sending it to Apple Support.